BMW M8 Competition Vs Shelby GT500 Vs Polestar 1: Modern Muscle Melee

 The Shelby was less forgiving on the freeway, though it delivered far less spinal trauma than expected.
 Even in its quietest setting, the multi-mode exhaust droned away on long cruises, the B&O Play audio system struggling to drown it out.
 The optional Recaro sport seats were comfortable and supportive, and even though they weren’t as adjustable as the seats in either the Polestar or the BMW, it was still easy for each of us to find a comfortable driving position.
 Of course, the exciting exhaust and aggressive seats made it far more enjoyable on tight roads, delivering a visceral experience that neither rival could match.

-Unlike the digitally enhanced BMW or the all-analog GT500, the Polestar’s greatest deficit in enthusiastic driving is its exhaust note – or lack therof.
+Unlike the digitally enhanced BMW or the all-analog GT500, the Polestar’s greatest deficit in enthusiastic driving is its exhaust note – or lack thereof.
 Although it should theoretically offer supercharger whine and turbo whooshes, it sounds more like a vacuum cleaner than a muscle car.
 That’s really the only complaint we had about the fast coupe over our road trip to North Carolina – flat cornering and a smooth ride, coupled with prodigious thrust, made it a solid all-rounder.
 Of course, a tiny back seat and just 4.3 cubic feet of luggage space (blame the handsome battery array on full display in the trunk) would be considerations for folks planning on doing cross-continental tours in the Polestar.

 Right On Track